Shin Somatics® Moving Consciously

 When butoh teacher and community activist, Harada Nobuo, saw Eastwest students unsing teaching through touch with each other in Japan, he said: I see the etheric dance.

 Seven Shin Somatics Certification Workshops are required for graduation.
 Please refer to the Certification Page and Requirements Summary page for more information.

 Our Home is the beautiful color country of Saint George and Zion, Utah.
-We are supported by the Red Hills Wellness Center in Saint George.
+We are supported by Yoga Soul Studio in St. George.

 Workshops Formats: Our certification workshops are taught in several different formats.
 Each one is a 5-day intensive, or the equivalent — about 7and ½ hours a day, including lunch breaks, and morning and afternoon short breaks.
 The following represent various formats we offer toward certification:

 Individually Designed Home Study